Torquay United F.C.: Lower league disappointment (1970–1988)

-During the following summer Rioch was named manager, and the following 1982–83 campaign saw United finish 12th, but reached the fourth round of the FA Cup for the third time, going out of the competition at Plainmoor after a thrilling 3–2 defeat at the hands of Sheffield Wednesday.
-United would go on to finish the season in a strong 9th place.
+During the following summer Rioch was named manager, and the following 1982–83 campaign saw United finish 12th, but reached the fourth round of the FA Cup for the third time, going out of the competition at Plainmoor after a 3–2 defeat by Sheffield Wednesday.
+Torquay finished the season in 9th place.
 However, in Webb's first full season at the helm, the 1984–85 season United finished bottom of Division Four and had to apply for re-election to stay in the Football League.
 For the second successive year United finished bottom of Division Four, and again successfully applied for re-election.
 The 1986–87 season saw the club survive automatic relegation to the Football Conference by drawing their last game with a goal in injury-time, which had been added after a Torquay player was bitten by a police dog.

 A new era and the Bateson years (1988–2008)

 At the start of the 1987–88 season, Cyril Knowles was appointed manager.
 That year, Torquay beat Tottenham Hotspur 1–0 at Plainmoor in the FA Cup.
 The team also reached the semi-final of the Football League Trophy.
 In May 1988, Lee Sharpe transferred to Manchester United for £180,000, one of the biggest transfer fees in Torquay United's history.
 Torquay reached the final of the Football League Trophy in 1989.
 A crowd of 46,513 watched them lose 4–1 to Bolton Wanderers at Wembley.
 Under newly appointed John Impey Torquay were relegated after only one season in Division Three.

 Soon after, Don O'Riordan took the senior job, guiding United to the play-offs again during the 1993–94 season, in which the club finished sixth.
 However, the team lost 4–1 at Deepdale in the final.
 At the end of the 1995–96 season, Torquay finished bottom of Division Three.
 However, they were saved from relegation when Stevenage Borough's ground was deemed unfit for League football.
 In the 1997–98 season, the club finished fifth and reached the play-offs, but lost 1–0 to Colchester United in the Wembley final.
 In 1999 and 2001, Torquay only narrowly avoided relegation to non-League football.
 Newly appointed Roy McFarland only managed to deliver a 19th-place finish the following year, subsequently stepping down.
 At the end of the 2003–04 season, the club won automatic promotion, but their stay in the third tier was only to last one season, and they were relegated at the end of 2004–05.